chsabii/Tracking-Wildlife/README.md

 Validation:
 Species & Location: Must be capitalized and within specified character limits.
 Date & Time: Validates input formats to ensure correctness.

+# view
+Once the application is running, visit http://localhost:8000/docs for interactive API documentation using Swagger UI.
+# License
+This project is licensed under the RIVON License.
+See the LICENSE file for details.